Homepage of the site 'What to do with your life?'

 •

-anyone can reproduce the experiment, that is to say by reproducing the experimental conditions A₁ and A₂ and A₃ etc., note conclusion B.
+anyone can reproduce the experiment, meaning by reproducing the experimental conditions A₁ and A₂ and A₃, etc., observe the conclusion B.

-If a person replicating the experimental conditions does not see the conclusion, then the proposition is invalidated and withdrawn.
+If someone who reproduces the experimental conditions does not observe the conclusion, then the proposition is invalidated and removed.

-She does not contradict herself.
-There is therefore no reason to resort to social violence to impose the conclusion.
-When scientists oppose each other violently, it is because they present as scientific propositions assertions which are abusive generalizations of propositions, that is to say in which part of the experimental conditions have been forgotten.
+It does not contradict itself.
+Therefore, there is no reason to resort to social violence to impose a conclusion.
+When scientists violently oppose each other, it is because they present as scientific propositions statements that are abusive generalizations, that is, in which part of the experimental conditions has been forgotten.

 Ignorance of the modern scientific method and its social consequences

-On the one hand, we see that even individuals who have received a Nobel Prize in a scientific subject are very often incapable of clearly explaining what the modern scientific method is, even though they practice it perfectly.
+On one hand, we can observe that even individuals who have received a Nobel Prize in a scientific field are often unable to clearly explain what modern scientific method is, even though they practice it perfectly well.

-Consult the beginning of chapter 22'Citizenship, education and philosophy' from the book From capital to reason.
+Read the beginning of chapter 22 'Citizenship, Education and Philosophy' in the book From Capital to Reason.

 2022-07-10 10:43:05 Cyril Refutability